 Further safeguards are needed to protect people in these circumstances.

-Many people are not aware that they have death and total and permanent disability insurance in their super and some have income protection insurance cover too.
+Many people are not aware that they have death and total and permanent disability insurance in their super and some people also have income protection insurance cover.

-This is a critical lifeline for many, as it's often the only insurance many people have and can be a critical life line - particularly at times like this where people are unable to work due to injury or illness may need their insurance more than ever.
+This is often the only insurance many people have and can be a critical life line - particularly at times like this, where people who are unable to work due to injury or illness may need their insurance more than ever.
 History shows that disability insurance is most utilised during and in the aftermath of an economic crisis, so the loss of this cover when you need it most could have a significant impact on your financial well-being.

 In 2019 laws were passed that directed super funds to cancel insurance attached to member accounts if they don't receive any contributions for 16 months or have a balance of less than $6000.